gasparian/lsh-search-go/README.md

 ### Proposal

-One of the most common (and interesting) topics in machine learning is a problem of search in high-dimensional vector spaces.
+One of the both most common and interesting topics in machine learning is a problem of search in high-dimensional vector spaces.
-The goal of this project is to build fast image search service based on perceptual hashes.
+The goal of this project is to build the fast image search service based on perceptual hashes.
 There are a lot of approaches, but, obviously, one of the most convenient ways to create perceptual hash is feature extraction using pretrained CNNs.

 Possible use cases:
- - finding dublicates;
+ - finding close dublicates;
  - finding original images (for example high-res, having only low-res);
- - finding sources where searched image appears;

 The project consists of two major, separable parts:
  - images hashing service;